CtrlK

 Completeness

-Explicitly answers both what ('Provides comprehensive security checklist and patterns') and when ('Use this skill when adding authentication, handling user input, working with secrets, creating API endpoints, or implementing payment/sensitive features').
+The description explicitly answers both 'what' (provides comprehensive security checklists and patterns) and 'when' (when adding authentication, handling user input, working with secrets, creating API endpoints, implementing payment/sensitive features), with clear trigger scenarios listed upfront.

 3 / 3